Ricardo-van-Aken/pest-plugin-e2e-tests/README.md

 **Purpose** Set environment variables to be used in the end-to-end tests

-**When to publish:** Always.
-This file ensures your test code can connect to the correct application URL.

 **After publishing, configure `phpunit.e2e.xml`:**

 Set `APP_URL` to the URL where your application is running and where the E2E tests should send their HTTP requests.
 For example: `https://your-test-domain.com` or `http://nginx`.